 Their One Bedroom Harbourfront Suites are larger though and have second balconies along with a lounge room and separate bedroom.
-The max occupancy there in two on one king size bed.
+The max occupancy there is two on one king-size bed.

 Their Double Double rooms on the other hand, though smaller, have, as the name suggests two double beds to sleep up to four.